-If you’re looking for a romantic getaway, then the unique atmosphere of Bergmannkiez with its quirky cafes and opportunities to explore would be perfect whereas the touristy streets of Mitte won’t give you what you’re looking for.
+If you’re looking for a romantic getaway for couples, then the unique atmosphere of Bergmannkiez with its quirky cafes and opportunities to explore would be perfect whereas the touristy streets of Mitte won’t give you what you’re looking for.

 - Where to stay in Berlin: 12 Best Areas & Neighborhoods

 - 📌 Mitte, where to stay in Berlin for first time tourists, sightseeing